Digital Nomad Life in the United States

 What do people find most challenging about the culture in the United States?

 "We have a different sense of humor and we have friends individually, not as a couple.
 It has taken a while to make friends.
 We are not in a very diverse area and in hindsight would probably have bought a house elsewhere.
 It is ultra conservative here and we are not.
 So be careful where you choose to live.
 It does make a big difference.
-We have got used to it and we have found some people similar to ourselves but still I would still move in a few years time," said one expat who made the move to Northern Virginia.
+We have got used to it and we have found some people similar to ourselves but still I would still move in a few years time," explained one expat living in Northern Virginia, US.

 What residency documents or visas did I need if I will be in the United States for a while?